 Although the worst of the COVID-19 pandemic may be behind us, the results of the pandemic — including rising expenses in healthcare — are lingering.
 One study found that healthcare spending in 2020 increased nearly 10%, reaching $4.1 trillion.
 That’s more than double the 4.3% increase we saw in 2019.
 So, what does 2022 hold in terms of healthcare finance trends?
 A few things we can definitely expect are continued costs associated with COVID-19 testing, patient care, and vaccine administration, which are likely to persist well into 2022 and beyond.
 But the financial trends don't stop there.
 In this article, we’ll explore the top healthcare trends to watch this year.

-Financial Challenges Facing the Healthcare Industry
+Top Financial Challenges in Healthcare

 Recovering from the Covid-19 Pandemic